eccentricdevotion/TARDIS/documentation-template.md

 This is what a paragraph looks like!

     This be a preformatted <code> tag.
-Marvel at it's glory!
+Marvel at its glory!